skills-cogrammar/C7-Lecture-Backpack/CoBattles/README.md

 ## Introduction
 As programmers, we can make use of coding challenges to improve our coding and problem-solving skills, these challenges introduce us to abstract problems that often require us to think beyond the repetitive code we write on a day-to-day basis.

-Coding challenges are a great way to not only practice your problem-solving skills, but they also allow you to learn more about your programming language as you look for different ways to optmise your solutions and discover new techniques.
+Coding challenges are a great way to not only practice your problem-solving skills, but also allow you to learn more about your programming language as you look for different ways to optimise your solutions and discover new techniques.

 Coding challenges are a key part of most hiring processes for technical roles, they will usually be part of the application phase where you might be required to complete a coding challenge to get to the next stage.